 Pot roast gravy recipe

-Remove all the vegetables and roast in the dutch oven onto a serving platter if you have not already done so.
+Remove all the vegetables and roast from the dutch oven onto a serving platter if you have not already done so.

 Pour the drippings into a small mason jar or measuring cup.
 Run the liquid through a strainer to remove any chunks.